opencast/opencast/docs/guides/developer/docs/installation/source-linux.md

 $ sudo apt-get install -y nodejs
 ```

-### Install and start Elasticsearch and ActiveMQ with Docker
+### Install and start Elasticsearch with Docker

-You can use `docker-compose` to easily run both ActiveMQ and Elasticsearch:
+You can use `docker-compose` to easily run Elasticsearch:

 ```sh
 $ cd docs/scripts/devel-dependency-containers
 $ docker-compose up -d
 ```

-To shut the services down ahain, run:
+To shut the services down again, run:

 ```sh
 $ cd docs/scripts/devel-dependency-containers